The French Collection: Part II, #9: Dinner at Gertrude Stein's (1991)

-As of 2022, Dinner at Gertrude Stein's was in the private collection of Muriel Weithorn and her late husband Stanley Weithorn.
+In 2024 Dinner at Gertrude Stein's was sold at auction from the collection of Muriel Weithorn and her late husband Stanley Weithorn, to an unknown private collection.

 Part II, #10: Jo Baker's Birthday (1993)

 Jo Baker's Birthday depicts the American-born French performer Josephine Baker in a lounge chair with her breasts partially exposed, posing similarly to the titled figure in Édouard Manet's painting Olympia (1863).
 The image of Baker combines elements from the Manet painting and includes a rendering of a portion of Henri Matisse's The Dessert: Harmony in Red (The Red Room) (1908).
 In the text, Willia Marie tells her Aunt that she was commissioned to paint a portrait of Baker, whom she admires as a Black woman controlling her own artistic image and pursuits.

 Jo Baker's Birthday is in the collection of the Saint Louis Art Museum.

 Part II, #11: Le Café des Artistes (1994)

 Le Café des Artistes depicts Willia Marie standing among a large group of artists, writers, and public figures who are seated outside her café, Le Café des Artistes, in Paris.
 The figures depicted are Romare Bearden, Elizabeth Catlett, Ed Clark, Aaron Douglas, William H. Johnson, Sargent Johnson, Loïs Mailou Jones, Paul Gauguin, Vincent van Gogh, Jacob Lawrence, Edmonia Lewis, Archibald Motley, Raymond Saunders, Augusta Savage, Henry Ossawa Tanner, Henri de Toulouse-Lautrec, Maurice Utrillo, and Meta Vaux Warrick Fuller.
 Ringgold also included a portrait of herself among the group.
 In the text, Willia Marie tells her Aunt that by owning the café and inviting artists to commune with her, she is learning and thriving.
 But she expresses a need to ultimately draw creativity and inspiration from sources in Africa.

 As of 2021, Le Café des Artistes was in the private collection of Juanita Vanoy Jordan, the ex-wife of retired professional basketball player Michael Jordan.